scresswell/people-resources/questions.md

 ## Technical leadership
 * what are the important characteristics of a good technical leader and how would you demonstrate these in this role?
 * what does success look like after your first ninety days?
+* can you recall a time when you have missed some critical details of a task or project? why do you think you missed them? what did you learn?

 ## People management
 * how would you describe your people management style?